canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 An important requirement of a production-ready system is to provide a way for the admins to monitor and actively observe the operation of the cluster.
-Charmed Spark comes with an observability stack that provides:
+Charmed Spark delivers a comprehensive observability stack which includes:

 * **business analytical monitoring** via the deployment of Spark History Server, that provides a UI that allows Spark users (such as Data Scientist and Data Engineers)